raphafe96/ViBra/GUI_and_precompiled_Windows/README.md

 5. Run `vscf_vci_gui.exe` to launch the main application.
 6. It may take a while to launch the Python GUI interfaces, few seconds.
 Be patient here.

+### 📖 Always check the main folder for the most recent manual

+The GUI includes a button to open the manual (available in both Portuguese and English).
+However, the manual version included in the GUI may be outdated because it was bundled at the time the GUI was last compiled. **Always check the main repository folder for the most recent version of the manual.**

 ## 🖥️ Main Application (vscf_vci_gui.exe)

 The main GUI provides input creation and execution of the Fortran engine.
 The interface is shown below: